project-forth-works/project-forth-works/Algorithms/FFBASE/README.md

 ## The idea

 Quite often a programmer needs to switch the numerical base for just a word or a number.
-In the worst case this involves saving the old BASE, setting BASE to the wanted value and than restoring the old BASE.
+In the worst case this involves saving the old BASE, setting BASE to the wanted value and then restoring the old BASE.
 A lot of code for just one word/definition.

 The routine FFBASE enables the creation of precursor words which, just for the next definition or number, temporarily set the base to another.